Valley of the Kings: History

 The Theban Hills are dominated by the peak of al-Qurn, known to the Ancient Egyptians as ta dehent, or "The Peak".
 It has a pyramid-shaped appearance, and it is probable that this echoed the pyramids of the Old Kingdom, more than a thousand years prior to the first royal burials carved here.
 Its isolated position also resulted in reduced access, and special tomb police (the Medjay) were able to guard the necropolis.

-While the iconic pyramid complex of the Giza Plateau have come to symbolize ancient Egypt, the majority of tombs were cut into rock.
+While the iconic pyramid complex of the Giza Plateau has come to symbolize ancient Egypt, the majority of tombs were cut into rock.
 Most pyramids and mastabas contain sections which were cut into ground level, and there are full rock-cut tombs in Egypt that date back to the Old Kingdom.

 After the defeat of the Hyksos and the reunification of Egypt under Ahmose I, the Theban rulers began to construct elaborate tombs that reflected their newfound power.
 The tombs of Ahmose I and his son Amenhotep I (their exact location remains unknown) were probably in the Seventeenth Dynasty necropolis of Dra' Abu el-Naga'.
 The first royal tombs in the Valley of the Kings were those of Amenhotep I (although this identification is also disputed), and Thutmose I, whose advisor, Ineni, notes in his tomb that he advised the king to place his tomb in the desolate valley (the identity of this actual tomb is unclear, but it is probably KV20 or KV38).

 I saw to the excavation of the rock-tomb of his majesty, alone, no one seeing, no one hearing.

 The Valley was used for primary burials from approximately 1539 BC to 1075 BC.
 It contains at least 63 tombs, beginning with Thutmose I (or possibly earlier, during the reign of Amenhotep I) and ending with Ramesses X or XI, although non-royal burials continued in usurped tombs.

 Despite its name, the Valley of the Kings also contains the tombs of favorite nobles as well as the wives and children of both nobles and pharaohs.
 Therefore, only about twenty of the tombs actually contain the remains of kings.
 The remains of nobles and of the royal family, together with unmarked pits and embalming caches, make up the rest.
 Around the time of Ramesses I (ca. 1301 BC) construction commenced in the separate Valley of the Queens.